Saturday, November 23, 2024

 Did you know that Abraham Lincoln's nine Thanksgiving Proclamations, including his final 118 Thanksgiving Day Proclamation in 1864, had nothing to do with the Pilgrims?
 Religious organizations added the Pilgrim "Thanksgiving" story and imagery later on.

-The final line of his 1883 proclamation, which set the last Thursday of November as the observance date were, "Almighty Hand to heal the wounds of the nation and to restore it as soon as may be consistent with the Divine purposes to the full enjoyment of peace, harmony, tranquillity and Union."
+The final line of his 1883 proclamation, which set the last Thursday of November as the observance date was, "Almighty Hand to heal the wounds of the nation and to restore it as soon as may be consistent with the Divine purposes to the full enjoyment of peace, harmony, tranquillity and Union."

 It was never meant to be a celebration of the Pilgrims' first harvest feast.
 The Pilgrims feast was not called "Thanksgiving" and was most likely celebrated sometime in late September, or in early October.
 It was just a continuation of a tradition they had experienced in Europe.
 In most agricultural societies it has been common throughout history to hold feasts and ceremonies during the time of the harvest.